boazsegev/facil.io/docs/_SOURCE/0.7.x/fio.md

 * The `close` hook callback:

     The `close` callback should close the underlying socket / file descriptor.
-It should also be used to release any resources associated with the connection's read/write hooks.

     If the function returns a non-zero value, it will be called again after an attempt to flush the socket and any pending outgoing buffer.